 Though size and shape will always count, sex toys now come in a variety of materials, from glass all the way to metal.
 But what feels hot for one person won’t turn another person on; it’s all down to what you like.
 And who knows you better than you?
 To help you out, you are beginners after all, we’ve broken down the most common sex toy materials and each of their properties.

 Silicone is the material of choice for designer sex toys, or those that cost a little more, and is well loved for hypoallergenic properties and non-porous material.
-Hygiene is sexy, don’t you know?
+Safety is sexy, don’t you know?

 It’s becoming a more and more popular material of choice because it is easy to clean, feels great and is very durable, which means you get longer bang for your buck.
 However, don’t use silicone lubricants with silicone toys; we cover this in more detail later on but it can really do some irreversible damage.

 Versatile and beautiful, we’ve seen a real boom in the number of glass sex toys hitting the market recently.
 Not only do they look pretty, but they really allow you to experiment with temperature and sensation play, as they can be gently heated or cooled down to enhance your pleasure.

 For those of you who feel a little nervous at the thought of inserting a glass toy - don’t worry.
 They are made of borosilicate glass which is incredibly durable and won’t smash when dropped.
 They are also one of the easiest types to clean.

 Not really one for beginners, but it’s good for you to know about them so you can work your way up to.
 It’s non-porous, safe for the skin, strong, waterproof and safe for all lubricants; it’s the perfect sex toy material.

 However, what makes them more of an advanced toy is the heavy weight and rigid feeling.
 But if you love firm pressure on your G-spot then this could be the material for you.